-Aiming to address the general neglect of translated literature in mainstream review publications, Reading in Translation has taken matters into our own hands by publishing reviews of translated literature written by translators.
-Inspired by the PEN American Center Translation Committee‘s work to make translation more visible, and Words Without Borders’s wonderful series On Reviewing Translations, we hope our work serves as a model for reviews that evaluate the quality of the translation and acknowledge the contribution of the translator to the text.
-In addition, through our Tips for Reviewers series, Reading in Translation offers resources to make the task of reviewing a translation easier.
+Aiming to address the general neglect of translated literature in mainstream Anglophone publications, Reading in Translation (ISSN 2770-7989) publishes reviews of translated literature written by translators, essays on translation, interviews with translators and independent publishers, as well as monographic issues on translated authors.
+Inspired by the PEN American Center Translation Committee‘s work to make translation more visible, we hope our work serves as a model for reviews that evaluate the quality of the translation and acknowledge the contribution of the translator to the text.

 In Reading in Translation we carefully strive to cover literature that is diverse in theme and original language.
 We believe that: reviewing translated literature is a form of literary criticism; some of the most exciting literature published today is written in languages other than English; and that translators are best equipped to review translated literature.
 Our contributors are established as well as emerging translators, students or teachers of literary translation.

 Reading in Translation was founded by translator Lucina Schell who remains a contributing editor.
 The current editor of Reading in Translation, Stiliana Milkova, teaches Comparative Literature at Oberlin College and is the author of the first English-language monograph on Italian writer Elena Ferrante, Elena Ferrante as World Literature.

 Masthead: Reading in Translation (ISSN 2770-7989)